whole-tale/wt-design-docs/ISSUE_TEMPLATE/test_plan.md

 * [ ] Publish/import to/from Zenodo Sandbox
 1. Follow instructions above to configure your API key for Zenodo sandbox
-1. Use imported Water Tale above or create your own tale
-1. Publish to sandbox.zenodo.org
+1. Create your own Tale and publish to sandbox.zenodo.org
 1. Confirm publishInfo contains Sandbox entry
 1. Delete tale
 1. Import tale from Zenodo